 Having said that, many villages do share capital gain with residents.

-A common ratio is 50% being retained by the operator and 50%
+A common ratio is 50% being retained by the operator and 50% being passed on to you, but as this can vary depending on the operator, it’s always a wise move to double check.

 When you move out of your village, you generally need to account for any wear and tear to your home by covering the costs of a basic refresh or update.
 This typically involves new carpet and painting throughout, servicing the appliances to make sure they are in working order, and a good solid clean to make it as appealing to buyers as possible.